 Most things in life don’t end well if you don’t have a plan.
 Every single day that I go to the gym, I have my workouts written down.
 They’re either in a note on my phone, written on an index card, or maybe it’s a screenshot of someone’s workout from Instagram or Youtube that I’m wanting to try out.

-If you’re a beginner and this is the first time you’re getting into the gym, I’d suggest doing full-body workouts 3x a week and fitting in a few days of 30-minute cardio sessions twice a week.
+If you’re a beginner and this is the first time you’re getting to the gym, I’d suggest doing full-body workouts 3x a week and fitting in a few days of 30-minute cardio sessions if you can.
 Lifting is going to help tone your muscles and burn a little fat, but that extra cardio is really going to help slim you down and let those muscles shine.

 Here’s an example of a full-body workout I’d suggest: